 Change Is Like a Train Making a U-turn

-Think of change like a speeding train that needs to shift direction.
+Think of change like a train that needs to shift direction.
 If it turns too sharply, it derails.
-Instead, it must slow down first, gradually shift, and then gain speed in a new direction.
+It has to slow down first, adjust carefully, and then continue in a new direction.

 Start Small, Stay Consistent